EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Islamabad reads the case through the eyes of a country that lived through the 2011 Abbottabad raid and knows what 'classified American operation' means on its own soil.
-Dawn covers the story with remarkable factual precision, detailing the complete chronology: the Caracas raid on January 3, the arrest of Maduro and his wife Cilia Flores, their transfer to New York to face drug trafficking charges.
+Islamabad reads the case with the eye of a country that saw the Abbottabad raid in 2011 and knows what 'classified American operation' means on its own soil.
+Dawn covers the case with remarkable factual precision, detailing the complete timeline: the Caracas raid on January 3, the arrest of Maduro and his wife Cilia Flores, their transfer to New York for drug trafficking.

-But Dawn is also the only outlet to quote Polymarket's own reaction: 'Insider trading has no place on Polymarket.
-Today's arrest is proof the system works.'
-A statement that, for Pakistani readers, rings as cynical self-congratulation -- the system didn't 'work', it took months to react.
+But Dawn is also alone in citing Polymarket's own reaction: 'Insider trading has no place on Polymarket.
+Today's arrest proves the system works.'
+A statement that, for Pakistani readers, sounds like cynical self-congratulation—the system didn't 'work,' it took months to react.

-Dawn also notes Trump's description of the world as a 'casino' when discussing bets on the Iran war, in a response mixing fatalism and indifference.
-For a Pakistan that has lived under the weight of unauthorized American operations for two decades, the Van Dyke case confirms a deep suspicion: the United States treats military operations in other countries as profit opportunities.
-Trump's phrase -- 'it is what it is' -- reads, from Islamabad, as the confession of a system that will never reform itself.
+Dawn also notes that Trump called the world a 'casino' when discussing bets on the Iran war, in a response mixing fatalism and indifference.
+For a Pakistan living under the weight of unauthorized American operations for two decades, the Van Dyke case confirms a deep suspicion: the United States treats military operations in other countries as profit opportunities.
+Trump's phrase—'it is what it is'—is, viewed from Islamabad, the admission of a system that will not reform.

-Abbottabad memory overdetermines reading -- any US operation is read as sovereignty violation
+Abbottabad memory overdetermines the reading—every US operation is read as sovereignty violation

 Implicit link between Caracas and Pakistan operations is an emotional shortcut